 - Anticipate what might happen and plan for it: disabled account, stolen laptop, crashed servers, etc.

 - Don't assume a cloud service will be reliable and you're unlikely to be disappointed if and when it turns out not to be.

 - Of course, try to pick a service with a good security reputation before you start too.

-The truth of the matter is, cloud storage is really no less safe than any other internet-based content, so take some simple steps to make good choices in terms of provider, what you choose to upload, your password, how many backups you have and take some personal responsibility by pre-encrypting your data before uploading it.
+The truth of the matter is, cloud storage is really no less safe than any other Internet-based content.
+So take some simple steps to make good choices when choosing a provider, what you choose to upload, your password, how many backups you have and don't forget to take some personal responsibility by pre-encrypting your data before uploading it.